Zapable OTO 1 to 3 OTOs’ Links Here

 Implementing Robust Cybersecurity Measures

-These measures can include firewalls, intrusion detection systems, encryption protocols, secure passwords, regular software updates, employee training on cybersecurity best practices, and incident response plans.
+These measures include firewalls, intrusion detection systems, encryption, strong passwords, regular software updates, employee training on the latest cybersecurity practices, as well as procedures to follow in emergencies.

 Creating Data Backup and Recovery Procedures